pixelpassion/drf-saas-starter/docs/index.rst

 django-saas-starter
 ===========================================================

-A boilerplate for production SaaS apps.
+A boilerplate for building production SaaS apps.
 The goal is providing a boilerplate package for modern SaaS web applications - including the basic stuff, they often need.

 .. toctree::
    :maxdepth: 1